golmansax/react-bind-mixin/README.md

   mixins: [BindMixin(MyStore, 'getStateFromStore')],

   getStateFromStore: function () {
-    // This part is custom to the store implementation return {
+    // This part can be custom to the store implementation return {
       value: MyStore.getValue()
     };